 Rule of law, voice and accountability are other elements of good governance, and these are also correlated with development:

 There is corruption everywhere in the world, but some countries perform better than others.
 This is the country ranking of the CPI (Corruption Perception Index of Transparency International) in 2007, just as an example (more up-to-date numbers are here):

 High numbers indicate relatively less corruption, whereas lower numbers indicate relatively more corruption.

-One in four people worldwide pays bribes.
+One in four people worldwide pay bribes for public services.
 The police are the most frequently bribed: 29% of those who come in contact with them pay something.
 People who run registries or dispense permits are the second-most bribed.
 Tax authorities receive backhanders from 4% of their customers.
 Generally those who earn less are more likely to have to pay bribes.
 This kind of everyday corruption is most prevalent in Liberia (source).